Acidham/alfred-markdown-notes/README.md

 In case the page cannot be fetched MD Notes create a note and add the URL into the note.

 To fetch an URL use `mdf` and enter the target URL.

+**Note:** To import HTML content [Pandoc](https://pandoc.org/installing.html) is required.
+If Pandoc is not installed the note will only contain the URL to the Page.

 ### Export to Evernote